spree/spree-guides/content/integration/configuration.md

 $ bundle exec rails generate spree_hub_connector:install
 ```

 The first command installs the `spree_hub_connector` gem in your application.
-The second uses the gem's install generator to add hub-specific styles, and ActiveRecord migrations to your Spree application.
+The second uses the gem's install generator to add hub-specific styles, and ActiveRecord migrations to your Spree Commerce storefront.

-## Verifying Install Was Successful
+## Verifying install was successful

-Now when you launch your store and visit your Admin Interface by navigating to the `/admin` url, you'll notice that there is a new "Integration" tab, between the "Products" and "Configuration" tabs.
+Now when you launch your store and visit your admin interface by navigating to the `/admin` url, you'll notice that there is a new "Integration" tab, between the "Products" and "Configuration" tabs.

 ![Integration Tab](/images/integration/integration_tab.jpg)

-It is here that you will establish connections to the SpreeCommerce hub, add and remove integrations, configure integrations, and enable and disable services.
+It is here that you will establish connections to the Spree Commerce hub, add and remove integrations, configure integrations, and enable and disable services.

-## Making a Connection
+## Making a connection

 Now that you have `spree_hub_connector` installed in your application, you need to connect it to the SpreeCommerce hub.